MeatWheeze/NeepMeat/README-modrinth.md

 - Katherine Ursula Hydroxonium McSpree, Director of NEEP, 1922

-Welcome to the world of NeepMeat, a Minecraft mod concerning automation, logistics and cosmic horror (WIP).
+Welcome to the world of NeepMeat, a mod concerning automation, logistics and cosmic horror (WIP).

 ## Features